-This program is separate from the advisory system, but may seek the assistance of the advisor in helping the student.
+This program is separate from the advisory system but may seek the assistance of the advisor in helping the student.
 The program functions in collaboration with the Pillar 1 Course Directors Group as well as the Pillar 2 Longitudinal Integrated Clerkship Coordinating Committees.

 The primary purpose of this program is to identify strengths and weaknesses of students and to recommend areas of improvement where appropriate.
-A secondary purpose is to promote continuity of evaluation and the transmission of evaluation information among course/clerkship directors, campus Deans and Educational Coordinators, and student advisors.
-The educational leadership for each campus (may include Educational Coordinator and Campus Dean) will have meetings with course directors or coordinators on their campus at appropriate intervals to discuss the academic progress and non-cognitive qualities of each student on that campus.
 When a deficiency is identified, the procedure to correct it will depend on the nature and gravity of the problem.
 Attempts to rectify each problem will be made as simply and quickly as possible.
-Continuity will be accomplished by the transmission of information between the Educational Coordinators, the Campus Deans and the Dean of Medical Student Affairs.